carolette/devscores/README.md

 3. Page sidebar

 ### Licenses and External Assets
-Devscores is distributed under the terms of the MIT License
+Devscores is distributed under the terms of the GPL v3.

 Devscores' code base started out as _s (http://underscores.me) as it were on October 9th, 2017.